Back to all posts

 What shoots the entropy of a loader?

 Primarily, the encrypted shellcode significantly elevates entropy.
-To mitigate this, we can substitute the shellcode bytes with words in English or possibly German to maintain a lower level of entropy.
+To mitigate this, we can substitute the shellcode bytes with words in English (or even German) to maintain a lower level of entropy.
+Older AV-side entropy considerations are explored in our Zombie Bypass post.

-But for this loader we will be convert our base64 encoded shellcode to an array of uuid strings and see if that is brings the loader entropy low.
+But for this loader we will convert our base64 encoded shellcode to an array of UUID strings and see if that brings the loader entropy down.

-CS code for converting the base64 encoded c2 shellcode to a uuid array.
+C# code for converting base64-encoded C2 shellcode to a UUID array

 using System;